craftercms/docs/source/by-role/architect/index.rst

 ^^^^^^^^^^^^^
 Crafter Cloud
 ^^^^^^^^^^^^^
 Crafter Cloud provides a private SaaS offering of CrafterCMS.
-CrafterCloud is:
+Crafter Cloud is:

 * Fully elastically scalable (based on Kubernetes)
 * High-availability with disaster recovery